Sexual Well-Being

 Rate This

-Sexual Well-Being related image Photo: Getty Images
+Sexual Health related image Photo: Getty Images

 It’s normal for women to experience some sort of menstrual cycle irregularity but oligomenorrhea is not normal irregularity.
 Medical News Today says oligomenorrhea generally refers to irregular or infrequent menstrual periods with intervals of more than 35 days.